 My journey has always been a creative one in the studio as well as in daily life.
 Art is about finding meaning in the mundane and elevating the quotidienne* to a higher aesthetic.
 I’ve had many inspiring teachers at home.
 Embroidering, painting and decorating with Nana, sewing, baking and play dough making with Mom, silk screening, wood working, and drawing floor plans with Dad.
 These powerful hands on learning experiences taught me perseverance, attention to detail, the pleasure of an aesthetically pleasing environment and the satisfaction of a job well done.

-Childhood summers were spent at our family summer home built by my maternal grandparents, on a beautiful barrier island.
-Awash with cousins, friends, sun, storms, shells, sea glass, gulls, fishes, boats, sandcastles and lots of love.
-As a young adult I lived there alone, enjoying walks on the beach with Mimser.
+Childhood summers were spent at our family summer home built by my loving maternal grandparents on a beautiful barrier island awash with cousins, friends, sun, storms, shells, gulls sea glass and sandcastles.
+As a young adult I lived there alone, enjoying walks on the beach with my German Shepherd, Mimser.
 My only child grew up there with Mom and Me, sharing our memories, creating new ones together and making her own.
 It wasn’t possible for me to keep up our beloved home after Mom died and was sold on March 8, 2019.
-It was time for a new start.
-These memories flood my work and will stay with me forever.
+Memories flood my work and will stay with me forever.

 • Fine Artist & Art Educator and Arts Advocate, living in Washington, DC.

 • Volunteer at The GWU Museum & The Textile Museum, Foggy Bottom. https://museum.gwu.edu/

 • Lead Art Teacher for Horizons, DC https://www.horizonsgreaterwashington.org/

 • I’m seeking gallery representation, exhibit space and commissions in the DC area.